Synonym(s)

 DefinitionThis section has been translated automatically.

-Faex medicinalis, also known as medicinal yeast, is a pleasant-smelling powder prepared from the fresh or dried cells of Saccharamyces cerevisiae (Meyen) and/or Candida utilis (Henneberg) with a high content of protein and vitamins of the B group.
-The "medicinal yeast" is mainly used in naturopathy in the treatment of acne, furunculosis or diarrhoea.
-It is also used as a food supplement in vegan nutrition.
+Faex medicinalis, also known as medicinal yeast, is a pleasant-smelling powder prepared from the fresh or dried cells of Saccharamyces cerevisiae (Meyen) and/or Candida utilis (Henneberg) with a high content of protein and B-group vitamins.
+Medicinal yeast" is mainly used in naturopathy for the treatment of acne, furunculosis and diarrhea.
+It is also used as a food supplement in vegan diets.

 IngredientsThis section has been translated automatically.